 In the following eight figures are the light curves of eight different transiting exoplanets.
-To day you will be using these light curves to determine the properties of transiting exoplanets.
+Today you will be using these light curves to determine the properties of transiting exoplanets.
 To help you through this complicated process, the data for exoplanet #8 will be worked out at each step below.
 You will do the same process for one of the other seven transiting exoplanets.
 Your TA might assign one to you, or you will be left to choose one.
 Towards the end of today's exercise your group will classify both of these exoplanets.
-Each panel lists the orbital period of the exoplanets ("xxx day orbit"), ranging from 3.89 days for exoplanet #3, to 3.48 years for exoplanet #2.
+Each panel lists the orbital period of the exoplanet #2.
 You should be able to guess what that means already: one is close to its host star, the other far away.
 The other information contained in these figures is a measurement of "t", the total time of the transit ("eclipse takes xxx hours").
 When working with the equations below, all time units must be in seconds!
 Remember, 3600 seconds per hour, 24 hours per day, 365 days per year (there are 3.15×10^7 seconds per year).